 At Ecoworld Aquarium on Picton's foreshore, you can explore the hidden world of the Marlborough Sounds with hundreds of fish and invertebrates.
 Ancient tuatara, bright geckos and slinky skinks can be found within the reptile display.

 Collingwood is the northern gateway to Kahurangi National Park and the bird sanctuary of Farewell Spit.
 In every direction, the environment is spectacular.
 Curving into Cook Strait like a Haast eagle's talon, Farewell Spit is home to more than 90 species of native and migratory birds, who wander among shifting dunes and indigenous grasses.
 This fragile ecosystem is protected, and public access on foot is allowed only at the base of the spit.
 However, you can join an off-road tour of the spit with an approved eco-guide.
-Afterwards, find a campground, pitch a tent and watch the tide roll in as the setting sun casts an amber glow on the aptly named Golden Bay.
+Afterwards, find one of Golden Bay's campgrounds, pitch a tent and watch the setting sun cast an amber glow over the water.

-Return to SH60 then, and go to one of the four car park entrances to the Abel Tasman National Park.
-From here, you can walk into the park.
-After more exploring and adventuring, bunk down for the night at a Department of Conservation (DOC) hut or in one of the many campgrounds found within the park (all have a water supply and toilets).
+Return to SH 60 then, and head for one of the four car park entrances to the Abel Tasman National Park.
+From here, you can set off on one of the many walks in the park.
+After plenty of exploring and adventuring, bunk down for the night at a Department of Conservation (DOC) hut or in one of the many campgrounds found within the park (all have a water supply and toilets).
 The best way to get back to nature is to immerse yourself in it; Abel Tasman National Park is a place where the modern world can be completely left behind.
-It’s New Zealand's smallest national park (22,530ha), but it's big on exquisite natural features.
+It's New Zealand's smallest national park (22,530ha), but it's big on exquisite natural features.
 Spend your days in beautiful bays and coves.
-This is truly a nature and water lover's paradise.
+This is truly a nature and water-lover's paradise.

-When you leave the park, get back on SH60 and go to the town of Motueka.
+When you leave the park, get back on SH 60 and visit the town of Motueka.
 This is a good place to fuel up on food and drinks for the rest of your journey.
 While here, explore Motueka Sandspit Scenic Reserve.
-Heading to Nelson, you'll see small townships such as Mapua, Tasman and Mariri on the way.
+Heading to Nelson, you'll see small townships such as Mariri, Tasman and Mapua on the way.